ConYel/my_site_two/README.md

 Whenever you find yourself on the side of the majority, it is time to reform (or pause and reflect).
 ― Mark Twain

+I don't know the key to success, but the key to failure is trying to please everybody.
+― Bill Cosby